A confounding bridge approach for double negative control inference on causal effects: Identification of causal effects with a negative control pair

 \end{assumption} When covariates $V$ are observed, \eqref{eq:bridge} becomes $E \{Y\mid U,V,X=x\} =E\{ b(W,V,x)\mid U,V,X=x\}$.
-Assumptions \ref{assump:bridge} states that the confounding effect of $U$ on $Y$ at exposure level $x$, is equal to the confounding effect of $U$ on the variable $b(W,x)$, a transformation of $W$; it goes beyond U--comparability by characterizing the relationship between the confounding effects of $U$ on $Y$ and $W$.
-We illustrate the assumption with the following examples.

-\begin{example}[Linear confounding bridge] Assuming that $E(Y\mid U,X)=(1, X, U, XU)\beta$ and that $E(W\mid U)$ is linear in $U$, then \eqref{eq:bridge} holds with $b(W,X;\gamma)= (1, X, W, XW)\gamma$, for an appropriate value of $\gamma$. \end{example} Linearity in $W$ in this bridge function, corresponds to a proportional relationship between the confounding effects of $U$ on $Y$ and $W$.
-If interaction does not occur, then the confounding bridge reduces to an additive form, as in Example \ref{exmp:ct}.
+Assumption \ref{assump:bridge} states that the confounding effect of $U$ on $Y$ at exposure level $x$, is equal to the confounding effect of $U$ on the variable $b(W,x)$, a transformation of $W$; it goes beyond U--comparability by characterizing the relationship between the confounding effects of $U$ on $Y$ and $W$.
+We illustrate the assumption with an example of the linear outcome confounding bridge.
+Assuming that $E(Y\mid U,X)=(1, X, U, XU)\beta$ and that $E(W\mid U)$ is linear in $U$, then \eqref{eq:bridge} holds with $b(W,X;\gamma)= (1, X, W, XW)\gamma$, for an appropriate value of $\gamma$.
+Linearity in $W$ in this bridge function, corresponds to a proportional relationship between the confounding effects of $U$ on $Y$ and $W$.